Matteo-Celia/Extended_SICK_Summarization/README.md

 ## Abstract

-In this study, We tried the new dialog summarization model bart-large-cnn, which is a bart model fine-tuned on the CNN/Daily Mail dataset, CNN/Daily Mail which is a commonly used news article summarization dataset.
+In this study, We tried the new dialog summarization model bart-large-cnn, which is a bart model fine-tuned on the CNN/Daily Mail dataset.
+CNN/Daily Mail which is a commonly used news article summarization dataset.
 We also tried data augmentation, including the following components:

 1. **Emojis Replacement:** Translate some emojis into words, where the words are the emotions that the emoji is supposed to express.